Tannins Drying your Tounge Out?

-Most tannin in wine come from the skins, seeds and stems.
-Red wine which is typically higher in tannin since it is fermented with the skins and seeds.
-Whites that are not fermented with skins, seeds and stems so are less tannic.
+Most tannins in wine come from the skins, seeds, and stems.
+Red wine is typically higher in tannin since it is fermented with the skins and seeds.
+Whites that are not fermented with skins, seeds, and stems so are less tannic.

-Many Bordeaux varietals such as: Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot are typically high in tannins.
-Other notable wines would be Zinfandel from Dry Creek Valley, Paso Robles or from Italy where it is called Primitivo.
-The Rhone varietals such as Syrah and Peite Sirah stack up there as big tannic wines along with the Italian varietals Barbera, Nebbioolo and Sangiovese.
+Many Bordeaux varietals such as Cabernet Sauvignon, Merlot, Cabernet Franc, and Petit Verdot are typically high in tannins.
+Other notable wines would be Zinfandel from Dry Creek Valley, Paso Robles, or from Italy where it is called Primitivo.
+The Rhone varietals such as Syrah and Petite Sirah stack up there as big tannic wines along with the Italian varietals Barbera, Nebbiolo and Sangiovese.

 Remember; pair a big tannic wine with proteins and fats to reduce the astringency and to smooth out the texture.